Thoroughly relaxed and recovered from our hangovers we pushed towards La Ceiba, Honduras and Pico Bonito National Park.

 What we found was not quite the insanity we expected.
 In fact it was actually a pretty sleepy frontera with just a few trucks idling about.
 Not a single scamming tramidor or corrupt official to be seen.

 We made some friends off the internet (surprise, surprise) who offered up their place for us to crash in Guatemala City while we got some 4runner repairs done (by another friend from the internet!).
+We are going to have make sure we take our car to this auto inspections in Licking MO so we know that it is in great condition.
 We pushed into Guat City with no real idea where we were going.
 Guatemala City is a crazy town, traffic is horrible, the streets are a maze, and the signage slim.
 After driving around in circles for a while, making a few payphone calls, and being lost for about 2 hours we finally found our way to our friend Julio’s place.
 Probably the nicest home we have seen so far in Central America.

 We spent 4 weeks in San Pedro La Laguna, Guatemala taking spanish school.
 It was a great learning experience and we really enjoyed slowing down our pace and getting to know one location intimately.
 However, after a month in one spot our brains were burned out on spanish and we were ready to move on.

 Our last night at school they threw a big bash for all the students.
 We cooked up a traditional meal of Chuchitos and Jicacma tea.
 Laurens teacher loaned her a traditional mayan outfit for the event.

 Carly spent the rest of the week hanging out with us and touring around San Pedro.
 One thing she wanted to do while in Guatemala was to visit some Mayan ruins.
 In a country where over 50% of the population is indigenous Mayan it would be sacrilege to not visit one of their ancient sites.